 Next to its midwestern counterparts, Minneapolis is, according to restaurateur Brent Frederick, a unique melting pot of restaurants.
 “You can pick any kind of concept, and as long as you do it well, you have the opportunity to succeed.”
-This is largely due to the community, which Corner Table owner Nick Rancone says is the most supportive he has ever seen of restaurants.
+This is largely due to the community, which Twist Davis Group owner Nick Rancone says is the most supportive he has ever seen of restaurants.
 “For anyone who wants to come in and do something that they really believe in, it’s a great place to do it because you’re going to connect with an excited group of people.”

 As a bonus, Kaysen says that Minneapolis does not have the kind of permitting and licensing roadblocks that many other places face, as the city is actively supporting the growth of the restaurant scene (though Rancone adds that a couple of very residential areas do not give out liquor licenses at all).
 “There’s just this energetic potential” in Minneapolis, Rancone says.
 “We’re in a really exciting phase fueled by lots of people coming in from the outside.”